 Satellite operators can begin tasking images immediately following an EWS prediction.

-In the event of an alert, the national/local partners and authorities are informed about the high risk forecasted by the EWS.
+In the event of a notification, the national/local partners and authorities are informed about the high risk forecasted by the EWS.
 Partners can compare data provided against their own EWS and information sources.
 They can also take action if needed.
 This includes the decision to trigger the Copernicus EMS Rapid Mapping service.
 Typically the EWS partners and the RM authorised users in one country are not the same organisation.
 It is strongly recommended that both entities coordinate with each other.

 Map producers can start analysing provided data as soon as the first image becomes available.
 The outcome of the analysis is delivered to local/national partners and authorities within hours.